 In the summer, Banff National Park is best known for its phenomenal hiking and lake activities.
-There are numerous hiking trails throughout the park varying in length and physical demand.
+There are numerous hikes in Banff that vary in length and physical demand.
 With nearly 1,000 miles of hiking trails, you can find plenty of hikes easy enough for young children or challenging enough that only experts should attempt them.
 Here are a few of our favorite kid-friendly trails.

 Johnston Canyon hike

 Johnston Canyon is one of the more popular hikes in Banff National Park.
 It is a beautiful and easy hike, but can get very crowded.
 If you want to see Johnston Canyon, I recommend doing so early in the day before it becomes over-run with people.
 Keep in mind, it is also closed for about two weeks each fall for maintenance, so check the national park’s website before you go.

 Moraine Lake and Lake Louise hikes